GNU-Ymir/bootstrap/README.md

 ```
 Will update the gyc command.

-**Warning** some modification of ymir (such as ListError.{cc,hh}) may
-  require to recompile every ymir files, the dependencies of
+**Warning** some modification of ymir may require to recompile every
-  compilation in `c++` are not totally managed.
-To remove all precompiled file, and make sure everything is correct, you will have to run :
+  ymir files.
+To remove all precompiled file, and make sure everything
+  is correct, you will have to run :

 ```bash
 cd {install_dir}/gcc/gcc-build